jphmrst/tlt-tasty/README.md

 transformer is part of the stack.
 Some control of the results display is available.

-See the TLT Haddock page for instructions and examples.
+See also the TLT Haddock page for additional examples.

 # Overview